sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 Yes, we do.
 Here are the guides for [migrating your site to a new host](https://wpvivid.com/get-started-transfer-site.html), [creating a manual backup](https://wpvivid.com/get-started-create-a-manual-backup.html), [restoring your site from a backup](https://wpvivid.com/get-started-restore-site.html), and more on [our docs page](https://wpvivid.com/documents).

 == Changelog ==
+= 0.9.104 =
+- Updated: Autoload of WPvivid options is set to 'No' by default.
+- Fixed: Downloading backup files could fail in some environments.
+- Fixed: Uploading backups to GoogleDrive could fail in some environments.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.103 =
 - Fixed: Restore would fail when a backup contained mu-plugins/wp-stack-cache.php.
 - Fixed some bugs in the plugin code.